Skip to main content

 )

 In the above example, the jsonp keyword argument is supplied to the redact_structured method.
-It is supplied as a list of JSONPaths targeting the email and DL fields.
+It is provided as a list of JSONPaths targeting the email and DL fields.

 Using the jsonp keyword argument can reduce the time it takes to perform a redaction operation while also reducing the occurrences of accidental redaction occurring.

-For complete details on the redact_structured method see the API documentation or for information on other language SDKs, see the SDK Documentation.
+For complete details on the redact_structured method see our interactive API Reference for Redact, and for information on other SDKs, visit the SDK documentation .

 About JSONPath